Amedisys (NASDAQ:AMED) Now Covered by StockNews.com

-StockNews.com started coverage on shares of Amedisys (NASDAQ:AMED – Get Rating) in a research report sent to investors on Friday morning.
-The brokerage issued a buy rating on the health services provider’s stock.
+Stock analysts at StockNews.com assumed coverage on shares of Amedisys (NASDAQ:AMED – Get Rating) in a research report issued to clients and investors on Saturday.
+The firm set a “buy” rating on the health services provider’s stock.

-Several other brokerages also recently commented on AMED.
-Cantor Fitzgerald raised their price objective on shares of Amedisys from $91.00 to $100.00 in a research report on Tuesday, June 6th.
-Benchmark reaffirmed a buy rating and set a $115.00 price objective on shares of Amedisys in a research report on Tuesday, March 14th.
-SVB Securities reduced their price objective on shares of Amedisys from $96.00 to $81.00 in a research report on Friday, May 5th.
-Barclays reduced their price objective on shares of Amedisys from $93.00 to $88.00 in a research report on Friday, May 5th.
-Finally, Royal Bank of Canada reduced their price objective on shares of Amedisys from $114.00 to $111.00 and set an outperform rating for the company in a research report on Tuesday, February 21st.
-Two investment analysts have rated the stock with a sell rating, eight have issued a hold rating and six have issued a buy rating to the company.
-According to MarketBeat.com, Amedisys presently has a consensus rating of Hold and a consensus target price of $109.75.
+A number of other analysts also recently issued reports on the stock.
+Stephens reissued an “equal weight” rating and issued a $103.00 price objective on shares of Amedisys in a report on Tuesday, March 14th.
+Barclays cut their price objective on shares of Amedisys from $93.00 to $88.00 in a report on Friday, May 5th.
+Benchmark reiterated a “buy” rating and set a $115.00 price target on shares of Amedisys in a research report on Tuesday, March 14th.
+Truist Financial lowered shares of Amedisys from a “buy” rating to a “hold” rating and set a $97.00 price target on the stock. in a research report on Wednesday, June 7th.
+Finally, Credit Suisse Group lowered shares of Amedisys from an “outperform” rating to a “neutral” rating in a research report on Tuesday, June 6th.
+Two research analysts have rated the stock with a sell rating, eight have assigned a hold rating and six have given a buy rating to the company.
+Based on data from MarketBeat.com, Amedisys has an average rating of “Hold” and a consensus target price of $109.75.

 Institutional Investors Weigh In On Amedisys

-Several large investors have recently added to or reduced their stakes in AMED.
-Raymond James & Associates increased its holdings in Amedisys by 6.5% in the 1st quarter.
-Raymond James & Associates now owns 11,101 shares of the health services provider’s stock worth $1,913,000 after acquiring an additional 680 shares during the last quarter.
-Raymond James Financial Services Advisors Inc. increased its holdings in Amedisys by 9.2% in the 1st quarter.
-Raymond James Financial Services Advisors Inc. now owns 2,397 shares of the health services provider’s stock worth $413,000 after acquiring an additional 202 shares during the last quarter.
-Cambridge Investment Research Advisors Inc. increased its holdings in Amedisys by 22.1% in the 1st quarter.
-Cambridge Investment Research Advisors Inc. now owns 3,425 shares of the health services provider’s stock worth $590,000 after acquiring an additional 620 shares during the last quarter.
-HighTower Advisors LLC increased its holdings in Amedisys by 40.4% in the 1st quarter.
-HighTower Advisors LLC now owns 7,619 shares of the health services provider’s stock worth $1,310,000 after acquiring an additional 2,193 shares during the last quarter.
-Finally, Citigroup Inc. increased its holdings in Amedisys by 6.4% in the 1st quarter.
-Citigroup Inc. now owns 13,268 shares of the health services provider’s stock worth $2,287,000 after acquiring an additional 803 shares during the last quarter.
-Hedge funds and other institutional investors own 96.17% of the company’s stock.
+A number of large investors have recently bought and sold shares of the stock.
+BlackRock Inc. grew its holdings in Amedisys by 1.5% in the third quarter.
+BlackRock Inc. now owns 3,960,416 shares of the health services provider’s stock worth $383,327,000 after purchasing an additional 57,035 shares during the period.
+Vanguard Group Inc. grew its holdings in shares of Amedisys by 0.3% during the third quarter.
+Vanguard Group Inc. now owns 3,042,027 shares of the health services provider’s stock valued at $294,438,000 after buying an additional 10,457 shares during the last quarter.
+JPMorgan Chase & Co. grew its holdings in shares of Amedisys by 13.5% during the first quarter.
+JPMorgan Chase & Co. now owns 1,997,030 shares of the health services provider’s stock valued at $146,881,000 after buying an additional 237,160 shares during the last quarter.
+Wellington Management Group LLP grew its holdings in shares of Amedisys by 3.5% during the first quarter.
+Wellington Management Group LLP now owns 1,875,274 shares of the health services provider’s stock valued at $323,092,000 after buying an additional 62,863 shares during the last quarter.
+Finally, Point72 Asset Management L.P. acquired a new position in shares of Amedisys during the third quarter valued at about $103,633,000.
+96.17% of the stock is currently owned by institutional investors and hedge funds.

 Amedisys Company Profile